edoreld/hesa-campaign/Relationships System.md

 #### Friendship

 Characters have become good friends and can rely on each other in times of need.
+Gain a d8 boon

 Requirements: Acquaintance

 #### Close Friendship

 The bond has deepened to the point where characters actively look out for each other's well-being.
+Gain a d12 boon
 Requirements: Friendship

 #### Trusted Ally

 These characters trust each other implicitly and can share their intentions effortlessly.
+Gain a d20 boon

 Requirements: Close Friendship